 - If the ends of your countertop are going to be exposed, do the same “adjustment” for the length.
 (My countertop goes wall to wall so the ends don’t matter)

-*Now, obviously you don’t have to use flooring.
-I did because unfinished 3/4″ Oak flooring was cheaper than buying regular 3/4″ Oak from the lumber store.
+I used unfinished 3/4″ Oak wood floor material because it was cheaper than buying regular 3/4″ Oak from the lumber store.
 Plus, the tongue and groove helped secure each row together without using glue and clamps which I would have done had I used regular wood.

-- Then I ripped some more wood at 45* angles and cut them to 1 1/2″ wide for the fronts.
+- The front edge pieces will need to be ripped to 1 1/2″ wide planks.
 (My wood was wide enough to get 2 strips out of each plank so I mitered both sides before I cut it to width)

-- The corner pieces had to be mitered at 45* angles for the corners as well as the top.
+- The corner pieces had to be mitered at 45* angles for the corners as well as the top bevel.
 I used my miter saw for the end cuts.

-- Nail everything into place.
-I just nailed right through the top since it was unfinished wood.
+- I just nailed right through the top since it was unfinished wood.
 Wood putty in all the nail holes, cracks and corners.
 The whole thing had to have a good sanding anyway.